LIVE ONLINE BIDDING USING www.easyliveauction.com

 10. Commission Bidding.
 You may leave commission bids with us indicating the maximum amount to be bid against a lot (excluding the buyers’ premium and/or any applicable VAT).
 We will execute commission bids as cheaply as possible having regard to the reserve (if any) and competing bids.
 If the buyers submit identical commission bids we will use the first bid received (where this can be reasonably ascertained).
 Please enquiry in advance about our arrangements for the leaving of commission bids by telephone or fax/email or via our website or online bidding platform, which must be with us no later than 30 minutes before the start of the sale session.

 11. Methods of Payment.
 Usually any cheques will need to be cleared before you can take the goods away.
-Please discuss with our office in advance of the sale if you plan to use other methods of payment (except cash for which there is an upper limit of 15,000 euros equivalent).
-Credit and debit card payments may be made in person but please note there will be a surcharge of 2% plus VAT on all credit card transactions.
+Please discuss with our office in advance of the sale if you plan to use other methods of payment (except cash for which there is an upper limit of 10,000 euros equivalent).
+Credit and debit card payments may be made in person and payments can also be made directly into our bank account.